3ev/tev_mailchimp/README.md

 **unsubscribeFromList($email, $list)**

 > Unsubscribe the given email address from the given Mailchimp list.

+**downloadSubscriptions(FrontendUser $user, $newUser = false)**

+> Download a user's current subscriptions from Mailchimp to TYPO3.
+You may want to call this the first time a user
+> registers on your site, or when they change their email address.
+Setting `$newUser` to true will slightly improve
+> performance when downloading subscriptions for a new user

+**downloadLists()**

+> Download all lists from Mailchimp to TYPO3.

 Each of these methods will trigger an exception if there is a Mailchimp API error, so you should ensure you handle them appropriately.